 COVID-19 (Coronavirus) Protocols:

-illness goes on, many patients have other problems that still require attention.
-Although social distancing and disinfection measures are
+the illness goes on, many patients have other problems that still require attention.
+Although social distancing and disinfection

-If your health coverage is in question, it is particularly important for you to update your medications and preventative health while you
+crisis.
+If your health coverage is in question, it is particularly important for you to update your medications and preventative health

 For your safety, we have implemented the following protocols: